 Are you trying to launch an online site for customers?
-Do you know that on an average, 60% of users do not return after using the site once?
+Did you know that on an average, 60% of users do not return to a site after their first visit?

 Upon discussion with psychologist Mark Snyder, a Professor at the University of Minnesota, my collaborator (Joe Konstan) and I learned that a volunteer who is aware of more ways of getting involved with an organization is likely to remain committed longer than one who isn’t.
 For example, a volunteer for Red Cross who is rotated through different activities such as giving out cookies, checking people in for blood drives, and helping the hurricane victims is more likely to be committed to Red Cross in the long run compared to a volunteer who only gives out cookies.
 We wondered if that is true with online sites too.
 A site like MovieLens has 17 different and very diverse features (see figure).
 We hypothesized that someone who has tried out more features in the first session is more likely to return to the site than one who hasn’t.

 But how do we capture the diversity of features tried?
-From the above figure, we see that features like providing ratings, or tags are very similar (annotations), but these are very different from inviting your friends to the site, or managing your own profile.
+From the above figure, we see that features, like providing ratings and providing tags, are very similar (annotations), but these are very different from inviting your friends to the site, or managing your personal profile.
 So, a simple count of the number of features is not a good diversity metric.
 Also, most existing diversity metrics such as the Gini-Simpson Index increase with the level of overall activity.
 This will make it difficult to tease out and study the effect of diversity independent of the amount of activity.
 All these challenges led to the design of a new metric.

 Check out my paper on early activity diversity for more details!